CriticalPrompt AttackOWASP LLM01

 Overview

 Jailbreak attacks are a specialized form of prompt manipulation that aims to circumvent the safety training and content policies built into LLMs.
+MITRE ATLAS categorizes this as technique AML.T0054, where an adversary exploits crafted prompts to put the language model into a state that bypasses all controls, restrictions, or guardrails.
 Unlike simple prompt injections, jailbreaks often use creative techniques like role-playing scenarios, hypothetical framing, or multi-turn conversations to gradually erode the model's safety boundaries.
+Research by Zou et al. (2023), published as 'Universal and Transferable Adversarial Attacks on Aligned Language Models,' demonstrated that automatically generated adversarial suffixes can bypass safety training on ChatGPT, Bard, Claude, and open-source models like LLaMA-2-Chat.
+The HackAPrompt study (Schulhoff et al., 2023, published at EMNLP 2023) further exposed systemic vulnerabilities through a global-scale prompt hacking competition.
 These attacks are constantly evolving as new techniques emerge and spread through online communities.

 How This Attack Works